Train service

 |---|---|---|

-This is a big travel day.
-It works best when you are comfortable with transfers and can book trains with enough connection padding.
-Avoid building a plan around the tightest possible connection unless it is sold as one protected through-journey.
+This is a full travel day.
+It works best when you are comfortable with transfers and can book trains with enough padding between legs.
+Do not build a plan around the tightest possible connection unless it is sold as one protected through-journey.

 The most comfortable overnight option is Eurostar to Brussels, then the direct ÖBB Nightjet from Belgium to Vienna.

-The important detail is that the sleeper does not start in London.
-You take Eurostar from London to Brussels first, then board the Nightjet from Brussels or Liège to Vienna.
+The sleeper does not start from London.
+You take Eurostar to Brussels Midi/Zuid first, then board the Nightjet there or at Liège-Guillemins, the first stop in Belgium after Brussels.

-The Brussels and Liège to Vienna Nightjet is a direct sleeper running three times a week.
-Departures from Belgium to Austria operate on Monday, Wednesday and Friday nights.
-The return direction to Belgium runs on Sunday, Tuesday and Thursday nights.
+The Brussels to Vienna Nightjet runs three times a week.
+Departures from Belgium to Austria leave on Monday, Wednesday and Friday nights.
+Return services from Austria to Belgium depart on Sunday, Tuesday and Thursday nights.

 | Segment | Where to check | Booking note |